How Do You Adjust Brewing Time For Different Coffee Varieties In A French Press?

 The ideal brewing temperature for French press coffee is between 195°F to 205°F (90°C to 96°C).
 This temperature range ensures proper extraction of flavors from the coffee beans without scalding or under-extracting the coffee.

-See also Can You Use A French Press For Brewing Tea?
+See also Can You Make Coffee Concentrates With A French Press?

 Factors That Influence Brewing Time